ann-ulu/W3School-SQL-Exercise/README.md

 # W3School-SQL-Exercise
-Exercise designed to enhance SQL querying skills using the W3Schools sample database.
+This exercise is designed to enhance SQL querying skills using the W3Schools sample database.

 ## Introduction